 MP for Eastbourne

-“A party-loyal Lib Dem MP for Eastbourne who rarely rebels but once voted against a Tobacco and Vapes Bill.”
+“A party-loyal Lib Dem MP for Eastbourne with a centre-right tilt, notable for a rebel vote on the Tobacco and Vapes Bill.”

 Josh Babarinde is the Liberal Democrat MP for Eastbourne, elected in July 2024.
-He has served on the Justice Committee and has been the party’s Spokesperson for Justice, focusing on criminal justice and legal affairs.
+He has served on the House of Commons Justice Committee and was the Liberal Democrat spokesperson for Justice in opposition during 2024–2025.
+His political profile within the party has focused on justice policy and related debates.

-Declared financial interests include donations and other support for his activities as an MP (six entries) and one miscellaneous entry.
+Declared financial interests include seven entries related to donations or other support for his activities as an MP, plus one miscellaneous entry.

 Generated 21 February 2026